 How did I do?

 Did you enjoy this post?
-If so, you’ll love my review of a Helicopter Tour over New York or this 8 Reasons To Bite The Big Apple one.
+If so, you’ll love my review of a Helicopter Tour over New York or this 8 Reasons To Bite The Big Apple post.
 Why not hang around and read a few more whilst you’re here.
 If you want to read some more of my usual kind of stuff, head over to my Mum Life section.
 You’ll find all things parenting with a tongue-in-cheek twist.
 Or if you want some days out and UK family holiday inspiration, click on the Travel section.